robenkleene/design-references/blender/tutorials/blender-abstract-geometry.md

 1. Add a cube (`A`, then "Mush > Cube")
 2. Set the cube's size to `0.1`
 3. Select the `Cube` and the `Plane`, and hit `^P` and select "Object" to parent the objects.
 4. Click "Object Properties > Instancing > Faces", turn on "Scale by Face Size" and "Render Instancer".
-Set "Factor: `10`"
-5.
+Set "Factor: `10`".
+Toggle off "Display Instancer" and "Render Instancer" to turn off the original object based on the plane.
+5. Under the "Smooth" modifier, toggle off the "Axis Y" and "Axis Z" this will stop the cubes from rotating.
+6. Select "Cube" in the sidebar and add a "Wireframe" modifier to it "Modifier Properties > Add Modifier > Generate > Wireframe".
+7. In the Wireframe modifier, toggle off "Replace Original" and "Even Thickness".
+8. Add a "Subdivision Surface" modifier, "Modifier Properties > Add Modifier > Generate > Subdivision Surface".